Scope of application 1.1 This test method is applicable to the hydraulic swelling strength tester…

 In practice, different fabrics use different testing methods to better measure the water permeability or waterproofing of fabrics.

-1 Because of its structure, the water permeability of coated fabric can be tested by spray, rain and hydrostatic pressure, but not by wicking method.
+1 Because of its structure, the water permeability of coated fabric can be tested by spray, rain, and hydrostatic pressure, but not by the wicking method.

 2 In general, in the wicking method, it is found that the water absorbency of knitted fabrics is better than that of woven fabrics.